EVerest/everest-core/modules/AdAcEvse22KwzKitBSP/doc.rst

 The actual packet definitions are located under ``adkit_comms/protobuf``.

-``ad-acevse22kwz-kit.proto`` contains all messages that can be sent by EVerest and AD-ACEVSE22KWZ-KIT.
+``adkit.proto`` contains all messages that can be sent by EVerest and AD-ACEVSE22KWZ-KIT.

 Refer to these files for an up-to-date definition as they may change frequently.